Curriculum

 Advanced Fixed Prosthodontics

-Diagnosis, treatment planning and clinical treatment of complicated cases requiring advanced skills in fixed prosthodontics, including implant restoration.
+Diagnosis, treatment planning and clinical treatment of complicated cases requiring advanced skills in fixed prosthodontics, including restorative treatment planning.

 Staff—1.5 sem. hrs.